flutter/website/src/content/cookbook/navigation/set-up-universal-links.md

 1. Verify that your browser can access this file.

 :::note
-If you have more than one scheme/flavor, you can add more than one appID into appIDs fields
+If you have more than one scheme/flavor, you can add more than one `appID` into the `appIDs` field.
 :::

 ## Test the universal link